-- Since the app does not handle user passwords, only master key encryption works (similar to the Shibboleth app). - Clients cannot migrate accounts from Basic Authorization to OAuth2, if they are currently using the user_ldap backend. - It is not possible to explicitly end user sessions when using OAuth2.
-Have a read through User Authentication with OAuth 2.0 to find out more.
+- Since the app does not handle user passwords, only master key encryption works (similar to the Shibboleth app). - Clients cannot migrate accounts from Basic Authorization to OAuth2, if they are currently using the user Idap backend. - It is not possible to explicitly end user sessions when using OAuth2.
+Have a read through User Authentication with OAuth 2.0 to find out more. - Do not attempt to log in with a disabled user.

 - User Authentication with OAuth 2.0

 - The problem with OAuth for Authentication.

 - Session Authentication vs Token Authentication

-- OAuth 2.0 Token Revocation
+• OAuth 2.0 Token Revocation